ikarus23/kiosk-mode-breakout/README.md

-* You might be able to get network access by enabling the Windows [mobile hotspot](https://support.microsoft.com/en-us/windows/use-your-windows-device-as-a-mobile-hotspot-c89b0fad-72d5-41e8-f7ea-406ad9036b85) feature via the quick settings or the settings menu (<a href="ms-settings:network-mobilehotspot?activationSource=SMC-IA-4027762">direct link</a>).
+* You might be able to get network access by enabling the Windows [mobile hotspot](https://support.microsoft.com/en-us/windows/use-your-windows-device-as-a-mobile-hotspot-c89b0fad-72d5-41e8-f7ea-406ad9036b85) feature via the quick settings or the settings menu.
 During boot there might be a sort time frame were you can access the quick settings.
 If you succeed you can access the internal network where the kiosk system is connected to.
   This might also enable you to bypass a possible Network Access Control (NAC).
 * You might be able to get network access by attaching USB Ethernet or Wi-Fi dongles.
   See [USB section](#usb)